Powerful Japan Storm Turns Deadly, Snarls Holiday Travel - UrduPoint

 Powerful Japan Storm Turns Deadly, Snarls Holiday Travel

-A powerful tropical storm lashed Japan on Thursday, bringing strong winds and torrential rain that claimed at least one life, prompted warnings of landslides and flooding, and sparked evacuation advisories and travel chaos at a peak holiday period

-Tokyo, (UrduPoint / Pakistan Point News - APP - 15th Aug, 2019 ) :A powerful tropical storm lashed Japan on Thursday, bringing strong winds and torrential rain that claimed at least one life, prompted warnings of landslides and flooding, and sparked evacuation advisories and travel chaos at a peak holiday period.
+Tokyo, (UrduPoint / Pakistan Point News - 16th Aug, 2019 ) :A powerful tropical storm lashed Japan on Thursday, bringing strong winds and torrential rain that claimed at least one life, prompted warnings of landslides and flooding, and sparked evacuation advisories and travel chaos at a peak holiday period.

 Severe Tropical Storm Krosa -- one notch below a typhoon -- slammed into the southern Hiroshima region, packing wind gusts of up to 126 kilometres (78 miles) per hour.